casid/jte/README.md

 > Besides `StringOutput`, there are several other `TemplateOutput` implementations you can use, or create your own if required.

-In most cases you have multiple pages that share a lot of common html.
-This is where jte layouts are very helpful!
+`example.jte` works, but imagine you have more than one page.
+You would have to duplicate a lot of shared template code.
+Let's extract the shared code into a tag.
+Tags are template snippets that can be called by other templates.

-> All layouts must be created in a directory called `layout` in your template root directory.
+> All tags must be created in a directory called `tag` in your template root directory.

-Let's move stuff from our example page to `layout/page.jte`:
+Let's move stuff from our example page to `tag/page.jte`:

 ```htm
 @import org.example.Page